fluxcd/notification-controller/docs/spec/v1beta1/provider.md

  --from-literal=address=https://api.telegram.org
 ```

-Also note that the channel name should start with '@'.
+Also note that `spec.channel` can be a unique identifier for the target chat
+or username of the target channel (in the format @channelusername)

 ```yaml
 apiVersion: notification.toolkit.fluxcd.io/v1beta1